Azerbaijan & Georgia Experience - 18 Days

 Kutaisi

 This morning you’ll travel to Georgia's former capital city, Mtskheta.
 When you arrive, visit the medieval Jvari Monastery and the Svetitskhoveli Cathedral.
 Then, continue to the Tserovani Refugee Settlement – a neighbourhood built for over 8000 people displaced by the 2008 Russo-Georgian War.
 Continue to the Ikorta enamel jewellery workshop – a social enterprise supporting women and youth.
-Here, you’ll meet the artists, hear their stories and have a light lunch.
+Here, you’ll meet the artists, hear their stories over a coffee with some snacks.
 Then, drive to the historic city of Kutaisi.
 When you arrive, take a walking tour to see City Hall, the Opera House, Mon Plaisir Arch, Golden Marquee Palace and Mtsvane Bazari Market.
 Later, you’ll have some free time to continue exploring the city.
 Maybe visit the Gelati Cathedral or the Bagrati palace ruins or find a local restaurant for dinner – your leader will have the best recommendations.

 • Day 13